Blog

 ---|---|---|

-Note that we also define a section (collapsed by default) to group the SEO fields.
+You can define a section in a Prepr model to group the SEO fields.

 See a complete list of all other available Prepr field types.